sumofdavid/sql-calendar-table/README.md

-sql-calendar-table
+SQL Server Calendar table
 ==================

-A script to create a Calendar table within SQL Server.
-This can come in handy when creating a data warehouse and wanting to do specific types of reporting on your data.
+This script drops and creates a Calendar table used for reporting purposes or any other utility need where you need a calendar table.

+The load script loads all dates from 1/1/1900 to 12/31/2099.
+It also heavily relies on a CLR library from [http://www.sqlsharp.com](http://www.sqlsharp.com "http://www.sqlsharp.com") to load the different date elements.